 While on the vulgar subject of money, we must address the awkward issue of "Who's paying for all this?!"
 Traditionally, of course, this fiscal fleecing falls on the father of the bride, but Howard and Tally's case was a bit problematic.

 Tally had never forgiven her father for refusing to pay Howard more than $25,000 to return his daughter alive.
-And who came blame her?
+And who can blame her?
 Who among us would want our parents to say, "You are worth this much, and not a penny more?" when we know full well we are all blessed with a priceless Divine Spark (brighter in some than others, but I'm not calling any names)?

 It is an old, old tradition that a father who owes ransom cannot attend the wedding of the hostage, esp. if said hostage is his daughter, so that left an extra Diet Dr. Pepper for someone else and the funding of the wedding also for someone else.

 The money problem was peacefully solved, of course, but off stage, because such settlements are too banal and quotidian to appear in art such as this.